Thomas J. Monaghan (politician): Campaign, election and inauguration

-In March of 1965, the Democratic City Committee unanimously endorsed Monaghan as the Democratic candidate for Mayor of Lancaster.
-Monaghan agreed to run for the position.
-His opponent, Republican Jack F. Tracy, refused to debate Monaghan, as Tracy expected Monaghan to question him on the administration of George Coe, from whom Tracy had distanced himself.
-Tracy's advisor Charles F. Blunemstock also insisted that Monaghan not be present if Tracy was speaking, and vice versa.
+In March 1965, Monaghan accepted a unanimous nomination from the Democratic City Committee.
+His opponent Jack F. Tracy, a Republican who had once associated with George Coe's administration but since disavowed it, refused to debate Monaghan, because Tracy expected Monaghan to question him on the matter.
 Monaghan derided the Republican Party for "making false promises" and compared Tracy unfavorably to Barry Goldwater.

 Monaghan won the 1965 mayoral election, which took place on November 2, by 565 votes.
 Monaghan had earned 10,621 votes and Tracy 10,056.
-Immediately after the election ended, and before its result was certain, Democratic officials conducted a victory parade for 4 mi through southern and southwestern parts of Lancaster.
+After the election had ended but before the votes were counted, a victory parade extended 4 mi through southern and southwestern Lancaster in anticipation of a Democratic victory.
 He was sworn in on the morning of January 3, 1966.
 His inauguration was accompanied by the creation of a city council to replace the commission system that had hitherto governed the city.
-The elected head of the council, T. R. Appel II, was its only Democratic member at the time.
+The only Democratic member of the council, though, was its head T. R. Appel II.

 Third term (1970-1974)

 Campaign and reelection

-In February of 1969, Monaghan announced in a press conference that he would seek another term.
+In February 1969, Monaghan announced in a press conference that he would seek another term.
 He ran against Daniel S. Templeton, a councilman belonging to the Republican Party, and William L. Hershey of the Constitutional Party.
 Monaghan won by 656 votes; he earned 7,838 votes, Templeton 7,182 and Hershey 1,025.